 Increased pricing competition has lowered the premium yield of our insured portfolio over time as older vintage insured loans with higher premium rates run-off and have been replaced with insured loans with premium rates that generally have been lower.
-It is possible that pricing competition could further intensify, which could result in a decrease in our projected returns.
-Our increased use of reinsurance over the past several years has helped to mitigate the negative effect of declining premium rates on our expected returns.
-However, reinsurance may not always be available or available on terms attractive to us.
-See "Reinsurance may not be available, affordable or adequate to protect us against losses."
+It is possible that in the future price competition could result in lower premium rates and decrease our projected returns.

-We also compete with governmental entities, such as the FHA and VA, primarily on the basis of loan limits, pricing, credit guidelines, loss mitigation practices and terms of our insurance policies such as the ability to terminate private mortgage insurance, subject to conditions, as compared to the life-of-loan requirement under FHA policies.
+We also compete with governmental entities, such as the FHA and VA, primarily on the basis of loan limits, pricing, credit guidelines, loss mitigation practices and terms of our insurance policies such as our ability to terminate private mortgage insurance, subject to conditions, in contrast to FHA policies that currently include a life-of-loan requirement.
 These governmental entities typically do not have the same capital requirements or business objectives that we and other private mortgage insurance companies have, and therefore, may have greater financial flexibility or different motivations with respect to pricing that could put us at a competitive disadvantage.
 In February 2023, the FHA announced a 0.30% reduction in its annual mortgage insurance premium for most new borrowers.
-This pricing change and other potential future changes in pricing by these governmental entities, or to the terms and conditions of their mortgage insurance or other credit enhancement products, could negatively impact our ability to compete in that market effectively, which could have an adverse effect on our business, financial condition and operating results.
+This pricing change and other potential future changes in pricing by these governmental entities, or to the terms and conditions of their mortgage insurance or other credit enhancement products, including potential elimination of the FHA life-of-loan requirement, could negatively impact our ability to compete in that market effectively, which could have an adverse effect on our business, financial condition and operating results.
 See "Item 1.
 Business-Regulation-Federal Regulation-Housing Finance Reform and the GSEs' Business Practices" for further discussion of factors that could impact the FHA's competitive position relative to private mortgage insurance.